MathieuFortune/mathieufortune.github.io/_posts/2024-11-19-carbon-direct-scope3-automation.md

 Ultimately, the goal was to **free up internal teams to focus on higher-value activities and reduce the overall cost of processing data**.

-## My Role: Designing for Humans and Machines
+## My role: Designing for humans and machines
 As the Senior Product Designer, **I owned the end-to-end design process for this project**, collaborating with a Product Manager and a team of five engineers.

 My approach included: